 By doing the right thing, we can reduce the environmental impact of our operations and be an agent of positive change to protect the natural heritage of future generations.

-We are committed to significantly reducing the quantity of waste generated by our operations sent to landfills as a result of our operations.
+We are committed to significantly reducing the quantity of waste generated by our operations sent to landfills.
 To that end, we have implemented several concrete recovery and recycling measures for cardboard, paper, plastic, dry building materials, metal, styrofoam, organic material and hazardous waste.

 All of our corporate stores recover customers' products that would be hazardous to the environment if they were sent in landfills at the end of their useful life: compact fluorescent light bulbs, fluorescent tubes, batteries, paint, blades, and power tool bit holders.
 Our partners ÉcoPeinture, Product Care, Call2Recycle, and Exchange-A-Blade then dispose of the products safely or give them a second life.
-In addition, we are proud to be the retailer that offers the highest number of paint collection points in Canada.
-In 2017, we recovered no fewer than 3,545 tons of paint, to say nothing of the 108 tons of batteries and 120 tons of bulbs that our partnerships stopped from going to landfills.
+In addition, we are proud to be the retailer that recovers the largest number of batteries in Québec and that offers the highest number of paint collection points in Canada.
+In 2018, we recovered no fewer than 3,061 tons of paint in our corporate locations alone, to say nothing of the 104 tons of batteries and 117 tons of bulbs that our partnerships stopped from going to landfills.

 Charges for plastic bags

 Each year, Canadian consumers who visit our stores across the country leave with millions of plastic bags.
 To encourage them to change their shopping habits, our corporate stores are now charging for single-use plastic bags.
 All profits generated by this initiative will be donated to Nature Conservancy of Canada to fund conservation projects across the country.